ScenicFramework/scenic/guides/overview_transforms.md

 A [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) is an array of numbers that can be used to change the positions, rotations, scale and more of locations.

-**Don’t worry!** You will not need to look at any matrices unless you want to get fancy.
+**Don't worry!** You will not need to look at any matrices unless you want to get fancy.
 In Scenic, you will rarely (if ever) create matrices on your own (you can if you know what you are doing!), and will instead use the transform helpers.

 Multiple transforms can be applied to any primitive.
 Transforms combine down the graph to create a very flexible way to manage your scene.